jasonbuechler/software-hax-etc/mediawiki-in-freenas-jail.md

 ---
 ### Collect some info we'll use later
-#### *semi-optional demonstrative exercise*
+#### *mandatory demonstrative exercise*
+Note that '/root/.mysql_secret' doesn't yet exist, and won't be generated until the mysql service is started.

 The `list` subcommand prints the name & path of each file installed.
 We will be using a couple key files to know where and how to configure things.

-We'll use Apache's main config directory a lot later... so I'm also establishing a variable with the path, as a shortcut.
+The below 'index.php' file is essentially the main page for your wiki, and the directory it's in needs to be (or reside within) Apache's 'DocumentRoot' directory.

+When the Apache service is started, its 'httpd.conf' file will be generated/cloned in the same directory as the sample one.
+The *directory* they are *in* will be referenced repeatedly below... so for simplicity you should establish/set a variable to stand-in for that path.
 ```bash
 ls -a ~/
   # .               .cshrc          .lesshst        .profile